GeoTecINIT/OpenData4OpenCities/Call for Papers/README.md

-# Here you can find the paper template.
+# If you are interested in present your work in this workshop, please follow the template enclose here.

 You have the option to make in a word document or Latex.